Can Revocable Trust Hold S Corporation Shares After Grantor’s Death?

 Question:

 Question – I am helping my son before he contacts a lawyer for a revocable trust.
 He is single, has two minor children (ex-wife has custody) and is a homeowner.
 He has a single-owner small business Sub-S Corporation so there is no other officer or individual on his business checking and savings accounts.
-If he passes, the trust will create two sub-trusts for the minor children.
-Can a trustee be given rights in the trust (and similar clauses in the pour over will, as well) to manage his business and take over all rights to Sub-S bank accounts so we can move any cash except a small amount to his personal checking without any need for probate?
+If he passes, his trust will create two sub-trusts for the minor children.
+My question is whether a trustee can be given rights in the trust (and similar clauses in the pour over will, as well) to manage his business and take over all rights to Sub-S bank accounts so we can move any cash except a small amount to his personal checking without any need for probate?
 The trustee will close his business after preparing a final income tax return with his accountant, all within one year.
 I want to prevent having to probate the pour over will to get the bank to give the trustee the right to take over the accounts.
 I have read if a trust takes over a Sub-S, it reverts to a C Corporation unless you elect for a Qualified QSST or ESBT within two years.

 Response:

-I’m glad you’re enjoying the book.
 Your son can definitely transfer the ownership of his business into his revocable trust.
-You are correct that if the trust were to continue to hold own the business after your son’s death it would have to qualify as a Qualified Subchapter S Trust (QSST) or Electing Small Business Trust (ESBT) within two years.
+You are correct that if the trust were to continue to own the business after your son’s death it would have to qualify as a Qualified Subchapter S Trust (QSST) or Electing Small Business Trust (ESBT) within two years.
 But since the plan is to sell the business as soon as possible after your son’s death, I don’t see this necessity.

 Related Articles: